gfnasc/gfnasc/README.md

 ### Hello :grin:

 My name is Guilherme Nascimento and I live in Brazil (🇧🇷).
-Currently working as a full stack developer (PHP, Laravel, Node.js and Vuejs) in a company that focuses on email, SMS and transactional SMTP distribution tools.
+Currently working as a full stack developer (PHP/Laravel) in a company that focuses on email, SMS and transactional SMTP distribution tools.

 Currently specializing in iOS app development with Swift/SwiftUI at Stanford (👨🏻‍💻📲).